Kirkbride, Durisdeer: Ministers

-In 1732 the parish ceased to exist and the last minister, who had served from 1703, was the Revd Peter Rae who courted controversy amongst his parishioners by running a printing press from around 1712 at Kirkbride and later at Dumfries.
-His business published the 'Dumfries Mercury' that was Scotland's first newspaper outside of Glasgow and Edinburgh.
-Rae also published his own writings including a discourse against the Acts of Union that took place in 1707 and "A History of the Late Rebellion (1718)", both of which are still cited today.
+In 1732, the parish ceased to exist and the last minister, who had served from 1703, was the Revd Peter Rae, who courted controversy among his parishioners by running a printing press from around 1712 at Kirkbride and later at Dumfries.
+His business published the 'Dumfries Mercury', that was Scotland's first newspaper outside of Glasgow and Edinburgh.
+Rae also published his own writings, including a discourse against the Acts of Union that took place in 1707 and "A History of the Late Rebellion (1718)", both of which are still cited today.
 He named his eight-year-old son as the proprietor of his publishing business in an attempt to divert criticism.
-Amongst his other involvements are making an astronomical clock that hung in Drumlanrig Castle, surveying Lochar Moss and acting as an agent for the Wanlockhead lead mines.
-He married Agnes Corsane, was born in 1671 and died in 1748.
+Among his other involvements were making an astronomical clock that hung in Drumlanrig Castle, surveying Lochar Moss and acting as an agent for the Wanlockhead lead mines.
+He married Agnes Corsane, who was born in 1671 and died in 1748.
 The sentiments of his flock are best expressed by a wit who wrote:

 One surprising insight into his character was that he was once placed before the Pont Presbytery for attacking a local woman who he believed to be a witch.
-He hit her on the forehead and drew blood, this being the supposed method of bring an end to malign influence, the 'Evil Eye'.
+He hit her on the forehead and drew blood, this being the supposed method of bringing an end to malign influence, the 'Evil Eye'.
 He soon after became the Clerk to the very same presbytery.

 Kirkbride Mill

-The 1856 OS map alone shows a dam and mill pond on the Stroquhairn Burn with sluices and a mill race running down to Kirkbride Farm with the water then leaving via an unnamed burn to join the Ha Cleuch Burn.
+The 1856 OS map alone shows a dam and mill pond on the Stroquhairn Burn with sluices and a mill race running down to Kirkbride Farm with the water, then leaving via an unnamed burn to join the Ha Cleuch Burn.
 A very worn grindstone is incorporated into the south wall of the church near the door.

 Cartographic evidence and place names

-In the 1660s a Cashogill Wood [sic] is recorded and extends as far as Kilbryd Kirk [sic].
+In the 1660s, a Cashogill Wood [sic] is recorded and extends as far as Kilbryd Kirk [sic].
 The March Cleugh is a small burn that flows from near Kirkbride Hill and joins the Stroquhairn Burn.
 The Ha Cleuch Glen Burn runs down to join the Enterkin Burn at the level the old Enterkin Cottages site.
-A Priestcrown Wood lies above the railway in the area of the masonry wall support and a Holy Well lies on the lands of Hapland Farm of which no history survives.
+Priestcrown Wood lies above the railway in the area of the masonry wall support and a Holy Well lies on the lands of Hapland Farm of which no history survives.

-In 1904 a track ran from near the kirk down past Priestwood Cottage, later named Woodhead, to join the valley road at the Lime Cleuch.
+In 1904, a track ran from near the Kirk down past Priestwood Cottage, later named Woodhead, to join the valley road at the Lime Cleuch.
 A trackway ran from Kirkbride Farm to Wanlockhead via the Lagdow Cairn.
 A 'Priest Wood' is recorded on a map of 1832 lying below the old church.